observablehq/stdlib/README.md

 <a href="#invalidation" name="invalidation">#</a> <b>invalidation</b>

-A promise that resolves when the current cell is re-evaluated: when the cell’s code changes, when it is re-run using Shift-Enter, or when a referenced input changes.
+A promise that resolves when the current cell is re-evaluated: when the cell’s code changes, when it is run using Shift-Enter, or when a referenced input changes.
 This promise is typically used to dispose of resources that were allocated by the cell.
 For example, to abort a fetch if the cell is invalidated:

 ```js
 {